Monday, May 26, 2025

 too many too much above my years’ comprehension

-things that made the world outside seem wrong, seem strange, seem
+things that made the world outside seem wrong, seem strange, seem other

-things that formed me made me
+things that formed me made me kept me